vim-advent-calendar/ideas/topics.md

 Topic Ideas
 ========================================================================
 This is just a list of ideas and sort of a "claim sheet".
-Feel free to list your idea here, list and idea AND claim it, or claim an existing idea.
+Feel free to list your idea here, list an idea AND claim it, or claim an existing idea.
 We don't want duplication in our small 24(ish) article run.

-Additional even if you aren't doing a topic, feel free to write some notes under it that you think are relevant / interesting.
+Additionally, even if you aren't doing a topic, feel free to write some notes under it that you think are relevant / interesting.

 Don't Use Vim